elmerdotdev/ciccc-web-2-astro-lab/README.md

     Feel free to add more projects or blog articles.
 Use dummy content and check out the Markdown guide [https://www.markdownguide.org/basic-syntax/] to help you with the format.
 Also check out the Astro documentation on how to create the content [https://docs.astro.build/en/guides/content-collections/#defining-custom-ids]

 6. Add the properties to the top of your `.md` documents.
-Make sure the `slug` is unique for every file.
-This represents the URL or permalink of the content:
+Make sure the `id` is unique for every file.
+Keep it the same as the filename for now:

     - title
     - author
-    - slug
+    - id

     **Example:**